Building with Our Values at the Forefront

 What Does LEED-certified mean?

-The U.S. Green Building Council’s Leadership in Energy & Environmental Design is a program that certifies that buildings have been constructed with environmental protection in mind.
+The U.S. Green Building Council’s Leadership in Energy & Environmental Design is a program which certifies that buildings have been constructed with environmental protection in mind.
 There are four LEED categories: Certified, Silver, Gold, and Platinum.
-While we built the Meetinghouse to LEED specifications, the building has not been submitted for official certification.
+The Meetinghouse achieved LEED Certified certification in October, 2015.

 - Minimize resources used in site selection and construction